 A TED talk by Siri co-creator Tom Gruber on the affects of artificial intelligence on our work, memory, and social relationships shows promising impact on edging closer and closer to flawless design, making the world around us safer and more efficient.
 Gruber cites AI’s potential in contributing to a 99.5 percent accuracy rate in diagnosing cancer, an incredible medical feat.
 But when considering human memory, what will access to accurate recordings of our interactions mean for our social relationships?

 The human condition is that our memories fade and are flawed.
-AI has the potential to help us remember events exactly as they happened, giving us the ability to pour over them and access them at will.
+Augmented Reality tools have the potential to help us remember events exactly as they happened, giving us the ability to pore over them and access them at will.
 And that’s also a problem.
 Our memories are flawed for a reason.
 We all know the phrase, “to forgive and forget”.
 We reframe our experiences all the time.
 It’s an important part in mending our relationships when someone has done us wrong.
 Have a heated argument with a good friend or family member?
 Maybe their tone wasn’t as harsh as first detected, and could I have over-reacted?

 How will our very own personal big brother change the way we interact with one another?
 Our ability to be honesty with one another?
 How we speak to one another?
 Our ability to get close and form intimate and meaningful relationships with others?

 Did you know there are 571 websites created every minute on the Internet?
 With over 300 million sites added to the world wide web a year, that’s a whole lot of information to sift through, and it’s getting tougher and tougher every year!

 How should Teacher Librarians address the big sift?